openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

-  - _Virtual dispatch:_ When a virtual call selects a method other than its statically resolved method (i.e., an override), *and* that overriding method is parametric, linkage parameter revalidation must be performed.
+  - _Virtual dispatch:_ When a virtual call selects a method other than its statically resolved method (i.e., an override), *and* that overriding method is parametric, linkage selector revalidation must be performed.
 In this case, the JVM gives the language runtime wide latitude for invoking the overridden method.
 It performs an upcall to the `SpecializationAnchor` object which is statically